KawaiiHannah/pixel-character/README.md

 If you want to resize the image to make it larger/smaller, use 'Nearest Neighbour' interpolation and save as a PNG or GIF.
 This will keep the pixels nice and crisp.

 Copyright 2016 Hannah Malcolm.

+##Added Generator
+i added an small javascript site which generates dynamic amount of random generated Characters using this sprite sheet